Create a REST API in WordPress (With Examples)

 These were the four basic examples of how to use built-in REST API endpoints in WordPress.

-How to Register Custom REST API Endpoints in WordPress
+How to Register Custom REST API Endpoints in WordPress?

 • Add an action for rest_api_init, providing the function to register API endpoints.